FrankRidder/Accelerated-Real-Time-Classification-of-Evolving-Data-Streams-using-Adaptive-Random-Forests/README.md

 # Accelerated Real-Time Classification of Evolving Data Streams using Adaptive Random Forests​

-Implementation for the paper with same title as repo (link will be added when available) ​
+Implementation for the [paper]{https://ieeexplore.ieee.org/document/10416141} with same title as repo ​
 ## Prerequisites
 Vitis HLS - 2022.2